FFinotello/Rcourse/README.md

 The final grade will be will be assigned considering the score obtained in the hands-on project.

-**Instructions:** Data analysis project do be described in a short report and sent by e-mail to Francesca Finotello by **April 17, 2021**.
+The data analysis project has to be described in a short report and sent by e-mail to Francesca Finotello by **April 17, 2021**.

 A list of possible projects is available [here](https://github.com/FFinotello/Rcourse/tree/master/Projects).